Helen Browning's Royal Oak

 Ensuite bathrooms are practical, with fluffy towels and spoiling toiletries.
 Smaller rooms come with red-tiled shower cubicles, larger ones with deep tubs and/or double washbasins.

 Two rooms are dog-friendly; one (Barn Field) is also wheelchair accessible, with smooth level floors and wide doors.
 We particularly liked Kate's Folly (spacious, with in-room tub and double sofabed), Eastbrook Valley (tall eaves, twinnable beds, single sofabed) and Cuckoo Pen (double 'aspect' shower and separate tub).
 On the other end of the scale, Silsdown, Botswicky and Lower Whitehill are compact doubles - still with kingsize beds - but not a huge amount of space around them.
+There are no wardrobes or drawers for tidying away belongings, which isn't ideal in the smaller rooms where space is already at a premium.
 Some rooms can be paired together for family stays.

 Features include: